Timminater/llm_intents/README.md

 Have [HACS](https://hacs.xyz/) installed, this will allow you to update easily.

-* Adding Tools for Assist to HACS can be using this button:
+* Adding LLM Tools to HACS can be using this button:
   [![image](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=skye-harris&repository=llm-intents&category=integration)

 <br>